- J.D., cum laude, University of San Diego School of Law, 2018

-Jane Susskind is an Associate in the Business Litigation and Appellate Groups.
+Jane Susskind is an attorney in the Business Litigation and Appellate Groups.

 Before joining McDonald Carano, she served as a judicial law clerk for Nevada Supreme Court Justices Ron Parraguirre, Elissa Cadish, and Mark Gibbons.
 In her two-plus years as a clerk, she worked on cases in a variety of legal areas while gaining institutional knowledge about appellate practice and procedure.

 Ms. Susskind earned her J.D. cum laude from the University of San Diego School of Law in 2018.
 She published the comment “Decrypting Democracy: Incentivizing Blockchain Voting Technology for an Improved Election System” in the San Diego Law Review and later served on its editorial board as a comment editor.
 While in law school, she was also a national team member of the Appellate Moot Court, a judicial extern to U.S. District Judge Gonzalo P. Curiel and U.S. Magistrate Judge Karen S. Crawford, and a legal intern at the Advancement Project in Washington, D.C.

 Before law school, Ms. Susskind was a senior policy consultant and media director for IVC Media, LLC, a non-partisan political consulting firm in California, where she managed campaigns, including California Senate and State Assembly races.
 She also helped draft and pass legislation reforming the San Diego elections and led award-winning public-affairs campaigns.

 - Bruce R. Thompson American Inn of Court